 Effective Psychotherapeutic Approaches for Older Adults

 Evidence-based research in psychotherapy indicates that effective practice methods and therapeutic approaches for older adults differ from those for the general population.
-In this seminar we identify and examine psychotherapies that have proven to be more effective for older adults, as well as effective interviewing techniques in this population.
+Identify and examine psychotherapies that have proven to be more effective for older adults, and learn effective interviewing techniques when dealing with this population.

 At a glance